 - You can remove & discard the pore layer if it’s not really fresh.

-- Slice and dry them, so that they keep their texture, this is key.
-If you just fry them they will turn to slugs in the pan.
-Or try searing them on high heat, no oil, no water in (pan or grill)- only if you get them really firm and young!
+- Slice and dry them, so that they keep their texture if they are older.
+If you fry them with oil they will turn to slugs in the pan.
+Or try searing them on high heat, minimal oil, no water in (pan or grill) for younger mushrooms only.

 - Mushroom Pate recipe

 - Nibbling a piece of the cap is a common identification technique for certain mushrooms (Boletus included).
 Chew a piece and spit it out.
 If it tastes bitter, this is not your porcini.
 You want it to taste nutty, meaty… then you’re in business.

 According to UBC’s Zoology department: “All Boletus species with a brown cap and a light stem with a network on it (sometimes subtle, looks like a hairnet), and no colour changes to red or blue when cut or with age are considered good edibles (from https://www.zoology.ubc.ca/~biodiv/mushroom/B_rex-veris.html).”

 Please use caution when hunting for edible mushrooms.
 This is just a rough guide which is no substitute for going out with an experienced wildcrafter.
 Most mushrooms aren’t deadly poisonous, but it’s no fun getting sick and not worth the risk!
 Come with us on a mushroom tour to start you off on the right foot.
 Or check out our online foraging programs.

 David Arora’s – All that the rain promises and more is a great handbook to give you more information on specific Pacific Northwest mushrooms.